VulaOS/shell/readme.md

-# Shell for the Vula System
+# Shell for the Vula Subsystem

-This is the shell for the vula system
+This is the shell for the vula subsystem